ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

         TYPE=ERASE-FIELD
             indicates that the destination field is cleared to nulls before copying the data.

 If the parameter name1 is not present in the input request, the NOT-FOUND condition will be raised.
-This condition can be tested by means of the “IF$”, page 177 instruction.
+This condition can be tested by means of the “IF$” <#_V456UG_177 instruction.

 If the destination row and column specify a protected field of the 3270 screen, the scenario terminates abnormally and message VIRS129E is issued to the system console.
 If the destination field is unprotected but the input value is too long for the field, the data will be silently truncated.